rowidanagah/Python-for-profesional/thread/README.md

-To create a new thread is by calling `threading.Thread`
+To create a new thread is by calling `threading.Thread`.

 ```python